Spring 2021 – Learn Mozart’s C Minor Mass – starting 13 January 2021

 Rehearsals start on13 January and continue weekly until our final Zoom concert on 24th March, with a one week gap for half-term on 17 February 2021.

 You will need your own score.
 There are several versions but we will be using the Peters Edition which should be readily available on-line from Presto Classical or Amazon and from music shops such as Dots in Kentish Town.
 If you own another version, you should be able to follow along fine as long as you have bar numbers marked.
+Emails have been sent out to those singing this term which explain how the numbering works – please take the time to mark up your own scores if you are having problems.

 For our Zoom rehearsals (see below), we will use the recording by the Academy and Chorus of St. Martin in the Fields conducted by Sir Neville Marriner (Soprano Soloist Kiri te Kanawa).
 This is widely available on a number of platforms (and to buy) and is also on YouTube.
 Simon likes this recording and thinks it is good for us to use for the following reasons: